andrew/ultimate-awesome/README.md

 - [awesome-python-typing](https://github.com/typeddjango/awesome-python-typing) - Collection of awesome Python types, stubs, plugins, and tools to work with them.
 - [awesome-micropython](https://github.com/mcauser/awesome-micropython) - A curated list of awesome MicroPython libraries, frameworks, software and resources.
 - [awesome-yolo-object-detection](https://github.com/coderonion/awesome-yolo-object-detection) - 🚀🚀🚀 A collection of some awesome public YOLO object detection series projects and the related object detection datasets.
-- [Awesome-explainable-AI](https://github.com/wangyongjie-ntu/Awesome-explainable-AI) - A  collection of research materials on explainable AI/ML.
 - [awesome-django-rest-framework](https://github.com/nioperas06/awesome-django-rest-framework) -  💻😍Tools, processes and resources you need to create an awesome API with Django REST Framework.
 - [awesome-flake8-extensions](https://github.com/DmytroLitvinov/awesome-flake8-extensions) - :octocat: A curated awesome list of flake8 extensions.
 Feel free to contribute! :mortar_board:.
+- [awesome-generative-ai-data-scientist](https://github.com/business-science/awesome-generative-ai-data-scientist) - A curated list of 100+ resources for building and deploying generative AI specifically focusing on helping you become a Generative AI Data Scientist with LLMs.
 - [awesome-huggingface](https://github.com/huggingface/awesome-huggingface) - 🤗 A list of wonderful open-source projects & applications integrated with Hugging Face libraries.
 - [Awesome-Segment-Anything](https://github.com/liliu-avril/Awesome-Segment-Anything) - This repository is for the first comprehensive survey on Meta AI's Segment Anything Model (SAM). .
 - [awesome-gcn](https://github.com/Jiakui/awesome-gcn) - Resources for graph convolutional networks  （图卷积神经网络相关资源）.